 Employees are your business’s greatest asset.
 It’s in your best interest to respect their rights for them to continue working with you in the long term.
 Retaining talented individuals increases productivity and improves customer satisfaction.
 There's a higher engagement level, collaboration, and team performance.

 A high employee turnover means you'll keep hiring new people, breaking the cycle of trust and rapport.
 This will eventually cost more in onboarding, training, and development.
 Understand the issues that could cause employees to leave and provide solutions to make them stay.
 Keep asking for feedback on job satisfaction and look for ways to address any issues.
 Above all, respect their rights.
-Go an extra step to ensure they, too, know these rights.
+Go an extra step to ensure they, too, know these rights, including how to calculate their time-and-a-half overtime pay.
 Start by providing a manual, and hold meetings for updates or information.

 Improve Your Reputation